- Asia & the Pacific Policy Studies

 - International climate change negotiations and architecture

-If you have questions about the workshop, please email firstname.lastname@example.org.
+If you have questions about the conference, please email firstname.lastname@example.org with “2015 Australasian aid conference” in the subject line.

-The centre is based at the Crawford School of Public Policy in the College of Asia and the Pacific at the Australian National University, and was established in September 2010.
+Devpolicy was established in September 2010 and is based at Crawford School of Public Policy in the College of Asia and the Pacific at The Australian National University.

 The Asia Foundation

 Headquartered in San Francisco, The Asia Foundation works through a network of offices in 18 Asian countries and in Washington, DC.
 Working with public and private partners, the Foundation receives funding from a diverse group of bilateral and multilateral development agencies, foundations, corporations, and individuals.
-In 2012, we provided nearly $100 million in direct program support and distributed textbooks and other educational materials valued at over $30 million.
-Our development policy work brings together traditional and emerging Asian providers to share their perspectives and ideas about the changing dynamics of the Asia-Pacific region and international development cooperation.
+In 2013, we provided nearly $114 million in direct program support and distributed textbooks and other educational materials valued at over $10 million.
+Our development policy work brings together traditional donors and emerging Asian providers to share their perspectives and ideas about the changing dynamics of the Asia-Pacific region and international development cooperation.